 6. Myth: I should be able to cope without help.

-Fallacy: Once again, this myth is based upon a make-believe world in which you are all-knowing and never need help.
+Fallacy: Once again, this myth is based on a make-believe world in which you are all-knowing and never need help.
 In the real world, reasonable people seek help from others who have expertise or resources they don’t have.
 In fact, knowing when to seek help is a strength, not a weakness.

 The bottom line: Interacting with, and in some cases, caring for, a family member with OCD can be very stressful.
 To effectively help that person, you need to do whatever is necessary to take care of your own physical and emotional well-being.
 That may mean talking with your loved one’s cognitive behavior therapist for guidance or seeking help on your own.
 You may also want to consider attending a local OCD support group that is open to family members.
 Talking with others who have had similar experiences and learning about how they have approached family difficulties can be extremely helpful, if not therapeutic.